bllackangell/Snaze/README.md

 # Limitations

 * This program is still in it's early stage.
-Doesn't even have the player class made.
+Doesn't even have the player class made, and the snaze is not functional

 # Build